 HMRC may be able successfully take legal action against a director where PAYE remains outstanding.

 Can a director be personally liable for Company Debt after Disqualification

 If a director is accused of wrongful trading this can lead to their disqualification.
 There is then a risk that they could also be held liable for some of the company’s debts.

 Where this situation occurs a director can be held liable for the debts that the company accumulated from the time they started to act improperly.

-If a director is liable for debt after the closure of a company this cannot be ignored.
-If an agreement cannot be reached the creditor will normally resort to taking legal action to enforce payment.
+If you find you are liable for debt after the closure of your company this cannot be ignored.
+Where you cannot reach a payment agreement the creditor will usually take legal action to enforce the payment.

-Very often a director will not have sufficient funds personally to simply pay the outstanding debt in full.
-In these circumstances the bank or liquidator will normally accept a reasonable agreement regarding the debt’s repayment.
+In circumstances where you do not have sufficient funds to pay the outstanding debt in full the bank or liquidator will normally accept a repayment agreement.
 This may be in the form of a monthly repayment plan or a smaller lump sum in full and final settlement.